OwaisUghratdar/SlackApp/README.md

 # Slack Clone Web-App

-A Slack clone created using React, Redux and firebase
+A Slack clone created using React, Redux and firebase for handling data

 Functionality: